 Try your best.
 Try your best till the end.
 But I think one has to be able to change his tracks at any time and don’t be exhausted by filmmaking, because filmmaking itself is not important.
 I think watching films is important, but making them is not.
 Many people say that the reason they make films is because they love films, but why?
 If you love movies, you go and watch it: I mean, you don’t have to make a film just because of that.
 What a joy to watch films!
 If you love movies, you can keep watching them, unless you find a direct and genuine connection between your life and moviemaking.

 When I first fell for film, I decided that I would like to be a director, so I wanted to make it to the Beijing Film Academy.
 I chose to apply for the Screenwriting Department instead of the Directing Department because I thought that was a more approachable goal, but of course there are a number of directors who read screenwriting at the BFA.
 When I arrived at BFA, I found people around me were merely talking about films and felt good about themselves just because they were BFA students.
 I didn’t want to be like them and I thought it to myself: Did I want to make movies out of my heartfelt passion, or out of blindness and vanity?
 I also thought about whether I had something to say.
 And whether I needed to express what I wanted to say via filmmaking, a long and arduous process.
 What if I just write an article to express myself, or use Weibo (Chinese Twitter).
 These are all ways of expression.
 Why make films when you can use other much easier ways to express yourself?
 So I thought about what I could do with film and what I wanted to do.
 I then met a few directors and found film production is what I am capable of and interested in, since I love films.
-More importantly, I thought to be a producer could help my character building, because at the time I was quite introverted and a bit depressed, to be honest.
-I found a need to open up and interact with people and that is what required of a producer.
-This would be difficult to me, but it shall be helpful for my personality.
+More importantly, I thought to be a producer could help my character building, because at the time I was quite introverted and a bit depressed.
+I found a need to open up and interact with people and that is what is required of a producer.
+It would be difficult to me, but it should be helpful for my personality, I thought to myself.
 This decision was based on “a more genuine connection between life and film”, not vanity, so I think it is grounded and generates determination.
 All in all, I don’t think one needs to make a movie just because he likes watching movies.

 I detest the slogan hanging on BFA during freshmen recruitment: “This is where your dream begins.”
 I think as an education institution, BFA should encourage people to lead a true life with reason.
 Filmmaking is just a job, a thing.
 Don’t glorify it so much.
-To younger filmmakers, I’d say, beware of those who always talk about DREAM: They probably just want you to be a cheap labor so they glorify a distant business plan.
-I’ve seen too many big bosses in this business who’d sugarcoat their manipulation and exploitation with so-called dreams: “Don’t only think about your salary.
+To younger filmmakers, I’d say, beware of those who always talk about DREAM: They probably just want you to be a cheap laborer so they glorify a distant business plan.
+I’ve seen too many big bosses in this business who’d sugarcoat their manipulation and exploitation with the so-called dreams: “Don’t only think about your salary.
 We are fighting for our dreams and you are the future of the Chinese cinema.”

 So do you have a dream?